Insurers charging rates similar to credit cards for monthly cover – Which?

 Fifteen home insurance providers surveyed said they do not charge interest: Bank of Scotland, Halifax, Hiscox, HSBC, Lloyds Bank, MBNA, M&S Bank, Nationwide Building Society, NFU Mutual, SAGIC, Sainsbury’s Bank, Santander, TSB, Urban Jungle and Yorkshire Building Society.

-Since January 2022, motor and home insurers have been required to provide fair value on their products and those requirements have been further strengthened by the introduction of the Financial Conduct Authority (FCA)’s Consumer Duty last year.
+Since January 2022, motor and home insurers have been required to provide fair value on their products and those requirements have been further strengthened by the introduction of the Financial Conduct Authority’s Consumer Duty last year.

 Which? said the regulator should produce an action plan to make sure that firms are providing fair value in the interest rates they are charging customers.
 It called for a league table of providers to be produced by the regulator.